Adding Water To An Oven - To Make Steam

 For more steam or if your oven seal is not great, take these extra steps:

-- Wait 30 seconds then using a spray mister, spray the over walls for 5 seconds
+- Wait 30 seconds then using a spray mister, spray the oven wall for 3-5 seconds

 - Shut the door again and wait 30 seconds

 - After 20-25 minutes, partially open the oven door for the steam to escape

 Tips for using this method